adamgoucher/my-oredev-2016-sessions/Laravel and AWS/06 - Configuration Management.md

 # Configuration Management

-/Heuristic/ - Without Configuration Management, you don't have infrastucture you have a garden of special snowflakes.
+*Heuristic* - Without Configuration Management, you don't have infrastucture you have a garden of special snowflakes.

 How you initially configure and maintain the configuration of your instances is largely dependent on whether or your you use ASG or not.
 If you don't then using a centralized server (Puppet, Chef) makes sense, but if you are using ASG then keeping track of certificates on machines that can appear and disappear is a pain so something like Ansible or Masterless Puppet is more relevant.
 Switching approaches, even from just classic Puppet to masterless Puppet, midstream is a pain.